What is Technical SEO? Definition, Components & Best Practices

 Structured data doesn’t guarantee rankings, but it improves understanding.

-When implemented correctly, schema markup allows search engines to interpret your content contextually: articles, services, reviews, FAQs, breadcrumbs.
+When implemented correctly, schema markup allows search engines to interpret your content contextually: articles, services, reviews, FAQs, and breadcrumbs.

 This can lead to enhanced search appearances, better click-through rates, and clearer intent signals.